 communion with nature and acts of environmental stewardship.
 Betsy tells

 us that it originated when she began composting in her garden, which

 struck her as “very much a mitzvah that deserves a blessing”.

-GARDEN OF EDEN (2005), by Illinois artist and graphic designer Adam
+SOLD OUT GARDEN OF EDEN (2005), by Illinois artist and graphic designer Adam

 Rhine, is a beautiful image from his extensive series of mandala-like

 paintings based on the Star of David.
 The text is from Genesis 2:8.

 SOLD OUT "MIZRACH FOR SUKKOT" (2005), is a papercut by Durham NC artist